wrobell/geotiler/doc/usage.rst

 .. figure:: map-osm.png

 The rendered image is an instance of :py:class:`PIL.Image` class.
-Map image can be used with other toolkits like matplotlib or Cairo to render additional map information, i.e. points of interests, GPS positions, text, etc, see :ref:`integrate` section.
+Map image can be used with other library like matplotlib or Cairo to render additional map information, i.e. points of interests, GPS positions, text, etc. See :ref:`integrate` section for examples.

 Alternatively, the map image can be simply saved as a file::